epomatti/azure-cheatsheet/README.md

 - Hot and Cool are online
 - Archive can take up to 15 hours

+### Read-access & failover

+GRS replicates that data but it is not unavailable unless a failover occurs.

+RA-GRS makes the data always available for read in the second paired region, even if the primary becomes unavailable.

 ## Azure AD Application Proxy

 [How it works](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy#how-application-proxy-works)